elem-app/spaceport/docs/Guides.md

 The only fix today is to manually edit the spec or the code to remove the unsupported operation and use an alternative, based on the documentation inside `spaceport.op`.
 We are working on additional tooling to support faster lookup of operation usages so you can more easily find the correct operation to use.

+## Change AI vendors

+By default, Spaceport uses Claude 3.5 Sonnet for spec and code generation.
+Its output is of higher quality than that of Claude 3.5 Haiku and GPT-4o.

+The spec generation also employs an embedding model to find the most relevant reference sources for each spec.
+By default, it uses `text-embedding-3-small` from OpenAI.

+If you prefer to also use OpenAI's models for spec and code generation, you can set the the following environment variables inside `"$(sp tc get-config-dir)"/.env`:

+- `SPACEPORT_SPECCER_LLM_VENDOR` - The vendor of the LLM; must be one of `openai` or `anthropic`
+- `SPACEPORT_SPECCER_LLM_MODEL` - The model to use; must be a valid chat completion model from the vendor

 ## Testing CLI apps